le-chartreux/modern-python/tutorial/project-initialization/configuration.md

 build-backend = "setuptools.build_meta"
 ```

-Now that your project is correctly configured, you can proceed to install it.
+Now that your project is correctly configured, you're almost ready to proceed with the installation.
-Refer to the [installation](installation.md) section for guidance on how to do that!
+However, before that, you need to [create a virtual environment](virtual-environment.md)!